pricingassistant/mrq/README.md

 Now start the dasbhoard with `mrq-dashboard &` and go check your newly created queue and job on [localhost:5555](http://localhost:5555/#jobs)

-Instanciate a worker with `mrq-worker` and you can follow it on the dashboard as it executes in parallel all the enqueued jobs
+Instantiate a worker with `mrq-worker` and you can follow it on the dashboard as it executes in parallel all the enqueued jobs

 ```
 $ mrq-worker --gevent 10 fetches